 Acoustic estimates from the Lofoten survey extends back to 1985.
 The survey is described by Korsbrekke (1997).
+The indices were revised for years 2010-2020 (WD 2 WKBarFar 2021).

 Joint Russian-Norwegian Ecosystem survey (August-September)

 This survey started in 2004, but is a continuation and integration of previous surveys conducted at this time of year (0-group survey, capelin survey, various bottom-trawl investigations).
 The survey methodology and results are described in annual survey reports (e.g. Prokhorova 2013).
 Unfortunately, there is at present no agreed method for calculating bottom-trawl indices from this survey (Dingsør, WD17, WKARCT 2015 vs. ICES AFWG 2014 Table A14).
 Agreeing on a common methodology has very high priority.